serbinsh/SSerbin_etal_2019_NewPhytologist/README.md

 ## Contains:
 1) An Rscript that can be downloaded and run to illustrate the use of the PLSR model to estimate LMA using leaf reflectance data
-2) A vignette to show the results of running the example R script applying the LMA PLSR model to the Lopex and Angers datasets.
+2) A vignette to show the results of running the example R script applying the LMA PLSR model to the [Lopex93](https://ecosis.org/#result/13aef0ce-dd6f-4b35-91d9-28932e506c41) and [Angers](https://ecosis.org/#result/2231d4f6-981e-4408-bf23-1b2b303f475e) datasets.
 These datasets are availible on [EcoSIS](https://ecosis.org "EcoSIS")
 3) The final LMA PLSR model coefficients

 ## Dataset citations and DOIs: